joel-perry/joel-perry.github.io/_posts/2023-02-11-dynamictypesize-uiview.md

 view.maximumContentSizeCategory = .accessibilityMedium
 ````

-But now, we can do this:
+But now, we can be more concise and expressive, with the added benefit of having our values checked at compile time.

 ````swift
 let view = UIView()
 view.contentSizeCategory(.small ... .accessibilityMedium)
 ````

-This is not only more concise and expressive, but gives the added benefit of checking our values at compile time.
 That is a small amount of work for a big win!